NBA Finals: Stephen Curry produces heroic 43-point display as Golden State Warriors level series

 The only time the lead went to double digits was right at the end of the game, with the lead changing hands around a dozen times as the Warriors won out in the end 107-97 against the Celtics.

-Imperatively, Boston dried up down the stretch - making just one field goal over a period of over six minutes - before Al Horford dropped a big three with 90 seconds left to make it a 3-point game.
+Crucially, Boston dried up down the stretch - making just one field goal over a period of over six minutes - before Al Horford dropped a big three with 90 seconds left to make it a three-point game.

 For the hosts, Jayson Tatum got 23 points and 11 rebounds and Jaylen Brown got 21 points and was playing impressively before drying up later in the game.
-But Boston, despite some big plays from that pair and from Robert Williams III on the defensive end, didn't have enough.
+But Boston, despite some big plays from that pair and from Robert Williams III on the defensive end, did not have enough.

 Steve Kerr deserves huge credit too.
 The Celtics were plus-40 over the fourth quarters in the first three games of the series but the Warriors head coach made a huge call to remove Draymond Green with just over seven-and-a-half minutes to go in the final quarter of Game 4.